Marketing events to healthcare professionals (HCP’s) is hard in ways most event marketers don’t fully anticipate until they’re already stuck.

 Traci explains how her team keeps it front of mind:

-Tactic: Create milestone-based incentives tied to registration targets – event attendance, bonuses, exclusive perks that will keep reps focused throughout the campaign, not just at launch.
+Tactic: Create milestone-based incentives tied to registration targets – event attendance or other perks that will keep reps focused throughout the campaign, not just at launch.

-Tactic: Create a “convince your boss” one-pager tailored for the gatekeeper that covers ROI, learning outcomes, and the business case for attendance, so they can champion the event without starting from scratch.
+Tactic: Create a “convince your boss” one-pager for office leads that covers ROI, learning outcomes, and the business case for attendance, so they can champion the event without starting from scratch

 5. Design the event for the whole office, not just the doctor

 There’s a bigger opportunity buried in tactic four.
-If the event has something for the office manager and the hygienist, the gatekeeper stops being an obstacle and becomes a motivated promoter.
+If the event has something for the office manager and the hygienist, he administrative and clinical staff become your most motivated advocates.

 Traci says: